 Gouache dries less quickly and can be reactivated several times with water.
 So, you have more control over your artwork.
 This also means that dried gouache will not ruin your brush or palette.

-Gouache and acrylic dry opaque.
+Gouache and acrylic wet and dry paint is opaque.

 And you can even improve the opacity of these mediums using layers of paint or gesso.
 Also, note that gouache dries lighter, while some acrylic colors dry darker.

 Keep reading: 7 Ways How to Make Acrylics More Opaque & Full Opaque Colors List